you-will-love-each-other/john-bot/README.md

 Musik bot once receiving that command, starts saving to the dictionary ``oldperm`` the permissions and hiding all the channels for every user.
 When this cycle ends, musik bot send ``anh endcycle`` in the #mod-chat.

 ### 3. anh endcycle
-The user will now see HEALTH BOT ceasing to send the repeated messages.
+The user will now see JohnBot ceasing to send the repeated messages.
 Musik bot comes in, mutes HEALTH BOT and sends a few messages, the last one asking the HEALTHcord members to help it saving the server.
 The members will then have the opportunity to react to that message with a :cacopog: until it reaches 69 reacts (the number desired by musik bot).
 When a member reacts, they get the SAVIOR II role, which will mark their participation in this event.

 ### 4. Trivia
 After reaching 69 reacts, musik bot will send some trivia.
 All the questions are stored in a list of tuples named ``trivia``, each tuple having the following structure: ``("initial_title","word_to_be_completed","empty_word","final_title","description","final_description","image_url")``